Do you like paying taxes? I didn’t think so; nobody does.

 However, there are many other interesting gifts, such as local pottery, traditional custom-made furniture and even locally manufactured electric guitars.
 Travel vouchers are also an effective way to contribute more significant amounts, and you will typically have a year or two to use them.

-We picked five gifts available as of May 2021, so you can get an idea of what to expect regarding choices.
+The Argentum staff has picked an assortment of gifts available as of August 2023, so you can get an idea of what to expect regarding choices.

 Step 3 – Keep the receipt and file your taxes the following March